MCP Fixer MCP server

 Usage

-Once installed, you can interact with Claude to use the diagnostic tools:
+Once installed, you can ask Claude to use the diagnostic tools with simple prompts:

 "Claude, can you diagnose my MCP configuration?"